project-bitmark/opentimestamps-server/README.md

 ## Installation

-You'll need a local Bitmark node version 0.9.7.2 with a wallet with some funds in it; a pruned node is fine.
+You'll need a local Bitmark node with a wallet with some funds in it; a pruned node is fine.
 While `otsd` is running the wallet should not be used for other purposes, as currently the Bitmark timestamping functionality assumes that it has exclusive use of the wallet.